chybu/FloydWarshall-vs-SimulatedAnnealing-in-Finding-Shortest-Path-in-Dynamic-Graph/README.md

 1. **Graph generation**
    - Graphs are generated from the **OpenStreetMap API** using `osmnx`.
-   - Nodes represent **road intersections**, and edges represent **roads** between them.
+   - Nodes represent **road intersections**, and edges represent **roads** connecting them.
    - Edge weights are computed using three factors:
      - **Length** of the road
      - **Maximum allowed speed**
      - **Number of lanes**

 2. **Graph density**
-   - Real-world road networks are typically sparse, with a **density < 0.08**.
+   - Real-world traffic graphs are typically sparse, with a **density < 0.08**.
-   - To achieve more diverse testing conditions, additional **synthetic graphs** are generated with predefined densities.
+   - To increase diversity, **synthetic random graphs** are generated with predefined densities.

 3. **Static graphs**
-   - Edge weights remain constant throughout the test.
+   - Edge weights remain constant across iterations.

 4. **Dynamic graphs**
-   - Edge weights **change periodically** to simulate traffic variations.
+   - Edge weights **change periodically** to simulate fluctuating traffic conditions.
-   - Since FW and SA converge at different rates, their underlying graphs evolve differently.
+   - Since FW and SA converge at different speeds, each algorithm experiences different graph states during execution.
-   - After both algorithms converge, **Dijkstra’s algorithm** is applied to the final state of each graph to compute the **ground-truth shortest path**.
+   - After convergence, **Dijkstra’s algorithm** runs on each final graph to determine the **ground-truth shortest path**, which is then used for comparison.

 ---

 ## ⚙️ Evaluation Metrics

 - **Runtime** – total execution time.
-- **Memory usage** – total RAM consumed during execution.
+- **Memory usage** – total RAM consumption.
-- **Error from optimal** – difference from Dijkstra’s ground-truth path.
+- **Error from ground truth** – deviation from Dijkstra’s optimal solution.
 - **Improvement Rate (SA only)** – how much SA improves its initial solution.
-- **Fast Convergence Score (SA only)** – how quickly SA finds a better solution (range: 0–1, lower is faster).
+- **Fast Convergence Score (SA only)** – how quickly SA finds a better solution (range: 0–1, lower = faster).

 ---